-Ready to start your search?
-To make things a little easier, we’ve searched the market and compiled a shortlist of some of the marketing automation tools we’d recommend taking a look at…
+To make things a little easier, we’ve searched the market and compiled a shortlist of some of the eCommerce marketing automation tools we’d recommend taking a look at…

 - Pricing – Packages run from $150 per month to $600 per month with a 20% discount for nonprofits and charities.

-- Ease of use – Dotmailer is one of the simplest as well as most powerful platforms on the market.
-It’s a great place to start for growing businesses who are familiar with Email Service Providers like MailChimp and who now want to take the next step.
+- Ease of use – Dotdigital is one of the simplest as well as the most powerful platforms on the market.
+It’s a great place to start for growing businesses that are familiar with Email Service Providers like MailChimp and who now want to take the next step.